TeemuKoivisto/react-seo-meta-tags/README.md

 # How to publish changes

 This one is more for the maintainers such as me.
 All the changes should go through PRs.
+But because there's no automatic CI such as Travis set up (yet), the new versions are published locally.

-First you have to login to your npm account: `npm login`.
+1) Login to your npm account: `npm login`.
+2) After making changes to the code (*cough* pulling from master I mean), run `npm run compile`.
+3) Update the version number in `package.json`.
+Do it semantically\*.
+Git add and commit the change eg `git commit -m "Version 1.5.1"`.
+Tag it: `git tag 1.5.1`.
+4) Push the changes to GitHub: `git push origin master `.
+5) Publish to npm: `npm publish`.
+This will push the files specified in `package.json` `"files"`-block + default files (package.json, README, LICENSE).

-After making changes to the code, you can publish the project simply by `npm publish`.
-Npm will prompt you for a new version number so you don't have to change it manually.
-Version your changes **semantically** so big breaking changes are new version, general changes or bug fixes are minor versions and patches are just some general maintenance or refactoring.
-After giving the new version npm will run scripts depending on the hooks you have defined in your `"scripts"` eg. probably `"prepublishOnly"` and perhaps `"version"` etc. to run git commands automatically.
-Mostly only `"prepublishOnly"` is needed.
-After that npm will just copy the current contents (minus those in `.npmignore` and `node_modules` by default) and push it to the remote repository which is probably our npm registry.
+\***Semantically**: big breaking changes are new version, general changes or bug fixes are minor versions and patches are just some general maintenance or refactoring.

 # How to contribute